-We also purchased an Excess of Loss ("XOL") Reinsurance Contract through a captive in Bermuda to cover catastrophe risk over the initial \$50 million limit for each loss occurrence, and further subject to a limit of \$80 million for each loss occurrence and in aggregate, primarily on property and car business underwritten by LIC.
-This XOL reinsurance contract became effective July 1, 2023 and will expire on June 30, 2024.
-We are also exposed to some risks from MIC ceded through the Quota Share ("QS") Reinsurance Contract which is retained in a captive subsidiary, Lemonade Re SPC in the Cayman Islands.
-This QS reinsurance contract became effective July 1, 2023 and shall remain in force for an indefinite period until terminated by either party.
+We also entered into an Excess of Loss Reinsurance Contract (the "XOL reinsurance contract") through a captive in Bermuda in which we have a variable interest, primarily to cover catastrophe risk over the initial \$50,000,000 limit for each loss occurrence, and further subject to a limit of \$80,000,000 for each loss occurrence and in aggregate, primarily on property and car business underwritten by LIC.
+This XOL reinsurance contract became effective July 1, 2023 and expired on June 30, 2024.
+We have renewed the XOL reinsurance contract effective July 1, 2024 and will expire on June 30, 2025, at similar terms and is expanded to include risks written by MIC.

+We are also exposed to some risks from MIC ceded through the Quota Share Reinsurance Contract (the "QS reinsurance contract") which is retained in a captive subsidiary, Lemonade Re SPC in the Cayman Islands.
+This QS reinsurance contract became effective July 1, 2023, and shall remain in force for an indefinite period until terminated by either party.

 Through our captives, we are exposed to the risk of natural catastrophe events and other covered risks under the reinsurance agreements from assumed risks from policies underwritten by both LIC and MIC.